 The study showed that yellows, oranges and the occasional pinks were proved to be the most likely to make us feel excited and cheerful and the most exciting colours, were found to be daring tones like In The Pink or a rich orange such as Orange Embers.

-“Use these colours sparingly, and consider smaller spaces, painted shapes or feature walls as well as looking beyond the living room.”Grace Garrett
+“Use these colours sparingly, and consider smaller spaces, painted shapes or feature walls as well as looking beyond the living room.”Grace Garrett, Interior designer and colour consultant

 With a trend towards darker colours continuing in interiors – including Taubmans 2018 Colour of the Year, Black Flame rather than painting a whole room, Grace suggests using these bold tones as accents in doors, feature walls or for intimate spaces as they can make certain people feel a little sad.